The Disciplinary Process

 You will be advised if the matter is referred to a Disciplinary Tribunal and receive details of a proposed date, time and location for the hearing.
 Again, this should be acknowledged without delay and if there are valid reasons why you cannot attend on the proposed date seek an alternative immediately.
 You should also consider the extent to which you may need external advice and counsel.
 At the hearing you may present your case personally or be represented.
 An explanation of the procedure, your rights to be heard and to call witnesses, if required, are explained in the material that will be sent to you by the Clerk to the Disciplinary Tribunal.

 You may be informed immediately of the decision of the Disciplinary Tribunal, but it is more likely that they will reserve their judgement and that you will receive a written communication with their findings.
 In the event they find the case proven they will deliver a detailed report of their findings and the reasons for their decision.
 You will also receive details of your right of appeal.

 The TDB aims to ensure that all complainants are treated fairly.
 If you are unhappy with the way your case has been handled you may complain to the Board who will review the case.
 Such a review is limited to the conduct of the TDB staff and is not a way of appealing against a decision.

 The Taxation Disciplinary Board is concerned to ensure that there is a fair and independent investigation of every complaint referred to it and also to ensure the fair treatment of any member against whom a complaint is made.
-The number of disciplinary cases involving members of the two Institutes and the Association is relatively small and if you conduct yourself in a professional manner you should not be exposed to the disciplinary process.
+The number of disciplinary cases involving members of the Institute and the Association is relatively small and if you conduct yourself in a professional manner you should not be exposed to the disciplinary process.
 However, the disciplinary rules and procedures exist to protect the public and in so doing they also protect you.
 They enhance the standing and reputation of the tax profession and as a member of that profession this is advantageous to you and your fellow members.